Is Your Garden Ready for Winter? Discover the Benefits of Winter Mulching

 Should I winter mulch my vegetable garden?

 Mulching in the off-season has many of the same benefits as mulching during the growing season.
-Fall mulching can retain moisture, suppress weed growth, and protect bare soil from erosion.
+Winter mulching can retain moisture, suppress weed growth, and protect bare soil from erosion.
 You may be tempted to wait until spring to apply mulch.
 But if you can do it now, that’s one less thing you have to do in the spring, and the benefits will outweigh the extra effort you put in today.

-Benefits of winter mulching
+Benefits of Winter Mulching

 Conserve Moisture